Drug Related Crimes FAQ

 Which alternative sentencing scheme is better for me?

 There are two alternative sentencing schemes available for nonviolent drug offenders in California: Prop 36 and PC 100).
 Prop 36 is available to a wider range of people, while PC 1000 has greater restrictions on its use.
 If given a choice between the two programs, PC 1000 is the better choice.
 It results in an automatic dismissal after completion of the treatment program, whereas a judge has discretion on approving dismissal with Prop 36 sentencing.
 In addition, Prop 36 sentencing may require formal probation.

 What is “deferred entry of judgment” or “diversion” in my drug case?

-Deferred entry of judgment (DEJ) or diversion is a mechanism that allows defendants charged with certain drug offenses to enter a guilty plea, enter and complete a program and, once completed, allows the defendant to withdraw his or her guilty plea and have the case dismissed.
+Deferred entry of judgment (DEJ) or diversion is a mechanism that allows defendants charged with certain drug offenses to enter a guilty plea, and then enter and complete a program.
+Once completed, DEJ or diversion allows the defendant to withdraw his or her guilty plea and have the case dismissed.
 The defendant can then state that he or she has never been convicted of a crime.
 The program generally lasts about 6 months, and the defendant is eligible for a dismissal in 18 months.
-The offenses that are eligible for DEJ are simple possession for personal use, possession of drug paraphernalia, being under the influence of a controlled substance, and several other drug offenses.
-In order to take advantage of DEJ, the defendant must meet several criteria, such as no previous drug-related convictions, no prior felony convictions within the previous five years, no previous grant of DEJ and several other requirements pursuant to Penal Code section 1000(a).
-Contact Chambers Law Firm for further details on eligibility.
+Eligible offenses for DEJ include simple possession for personal use, possession of drug paraphernalia, and being under the influence of a controlled substance.
+In order to take advantage of DEJ, the defendant must meet several criteria, such as no previous drug-related convictions, no prior felony convictions within the previous five years, and no previous grant of DEJ.

 Do the police need to show you a search warrant when they serve it on you at your house?